+The exact boundaries of the District may be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Hampden County Flood Insurance Study (FIS) report.
 The Floodplain District is herein established as an overlay district.
-The District includes all special hazard areas within the Town of Brimfield designated as Zone A or AE on the Hampden County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
-The map panels of the Hampden County FIRM that are wholly or partially within the Town of Brimfield are panel numbers:
+The District includes all special flood hazard areas within the Town of Brimfield designated as Zone A, AE, AH, AO, A99, on the Hampden County Flood Insurance Rate Map (FIRM) dated June 07, 2023 issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.